Intro

-I’m usually using pg_stat_statements to identify costly queries from the web application I’m working with, often ORM (Active Record for Ruby on Rails) queries, with the goal of working on improvements.
+I use pg_stat_statements to identify costly queries generated in the web application, often ORM queries (the ORM is Active Record in Ruby on Rails), with the goal of working on efficiency and performance improvements.

-Application context includes the app name and app concepts like the names of MVC controllers or actions.
+Application context usually includes the app name and app concepts like MVC controller names, action names, or even more precise info which we’ll cover next.

 What’s the mechanism to generate these annotations?